NJUaaron/2019DataTest/README.md

 # 2019DataTest
-Is Big Data Better for Defect Prediction: Examining the Impact of Data Size on Defect Prediction
+Is Bigger Data Better for Defect Prediction: Examining the Impact of Data Size on Supervised and Unsupervised Defect Prediction